podio/podio-dotnet/authentication/index.md

 {% endhighlight %}

 ### App authentication
 App authentication doesn’t require any direct user authentication and therefore it is much simpler.
 This flow is suitable in situations where you only need data from a single app.
-You can simply pass the app id and app token directly to the AuthenicateWithApp method:
+You can simply pass the app id and app token directly to the AuthenticateWithApp method:

 {% highlight csharp startinline %}
 var podio = new Podio(clientId, clientSecret);
-podio.AuthenicateWithApp(appId, appToken);
+podio.AuthenticateWithApp(appId, appToken);
 // You can now make API calls.
 {% endhighlight %}